 Looking for a racial wealth gap definition?
 The racial wealth gap is the difference in median wealth between races in the United States.
-In particular, it is noticeably larger between white and minority households.
-In general, white households are in a much better position financially than black, Latino, and Native American households.
+And there's a noticeable wealth disparity between white and minority households.
+In case you hadn't guessed, White households tend to be financially stronger than Black, Latino, and Native American households.

-For decades, black wealth has consistently lagged behind other races.
-Data from the Census Bureau shows that the poverty rate was at 20.8% for blacks and 17.6 % for people of Hispanic origin in 2018, while for non-Hispanic whites, it was at 8.1%.
+For decades, Black American wealth has consistently lagged behind other races.
+Data from the Census Bureau shows that the poverty rate was at 19.5% for Black families and 17% for Hispanic families in 2020, while for non-Hispanic Whites, it was at 8.2%.

-Why it's more important than ever that we act to close the gap
+Why we must act to close the racial wealth gap

 You might be thinking that this is just the way things are and that there isn't much that can be done about it.
 However, nothing could be further from the truth.

-In light of the historical and continuous present turmoil caused by racial injustice, this topic has never been more important.
-Fighting for equality and justice do not start and end with policing on the streets.
+The continuous turmoil caused by racial injustice means this topic has never been more important.
+But fighting for equality and justice does not start and end with policing on the streets.
 It seeps into every area of our lives.

-The racial wealth gap has robbed so many of the opportunities to flourish financially while allowing others to achieve unlimited levels of wealth.
-This has real implications.
+The racial wealth gap has prevented many from flourishing financially.
+At the same time, others have achieved unlimited levels of wealth.
+These wealth inequalities have real implications.

-For starters, children coming from more privileged homes are more likely to have better outcomes in life.
-They are exposed to better opportunities, stronger economic networks, and access to better schools.
+Put simply, children from more privileged homes often have better outcomes in life.
+They have more opportunities, stronger economic networks, and access to better schools.

-Differences in wealth flow into the type of healthcare communities can access, the incidence of chronic disease, and impact life expectancy.
-This was made even more clear by the devastating impact of COVID-19 in black and brown communities.
+At the other end of the scale, wealth disparity prevents access to healthcare and raises the incidence of chronic disease.
+It also affects life expectancy.
+This was made even more clear by the devastating impact of the recent global pandemic on black and brown communities.

-We need to close the gap.
-There has never been a time to start doing so than now.
+We need to close the gap and there's never been a time to start doing so than now.

-While closing the racial wealth gap also needs to be supported by government policies to help disadvantaged demographics build wealth, there are things we can do on an individual basis as well.
+On a broader level, closing the racial wealth gap must be supported by government policies to help disadvantaged demographics build wealth.
+But there are things we can do on an individual basis as well.

-Empower yourself and your community with financial education
+1. Empower yourself and your community with financial education

-When it comes to the world of personal finance, you might feel like your efforts are a drop in the ocean but want to know the real truth?
+When it comes to the world of personal finance, you might feel like your efforts are a drop in the ocean.
+But want to know the real truth?
 No one is born financially savvy, even those who have gained assets through inheritance.

 It takes a dedicated amount of effort to learn, plan, do, and repeat.
 But once you get to the doing, you'll find that it's where all the magic happens.
-And once you know, you can share your experience and wealth of knowledge with your children, family, and your broader community.
+Once you know, you'll share your knowledge with your children, family, and your broader community.

-We've walked up the learning curve too and are more committed than ever to make it as easy as possible for you to learn.
+We've walked up the learning curve too and are more committed than ever to making it as easy as possible for you to learn.
 Wondering where to start?

-Plus, as part of our commitment to your learning and education, we've made all our online personal finance courses and completely and permanently free.
+Plus, as part of our commitment to your learning and education, we've made our 30+ online personal finance courses completely and permanently free.

 Wherever you are in your financial journey today, know that with repeated action, you'll be in a totally different place five years from now.
 The key is to give yourself time.

-Are you in debt?
-Create a debt repayment plan and start actively working on that plan to get out of debt.
+If you have debt, create a repayment plan and start actively working on that plan to pay it off.

-You'll also want to create a plan to save and invest.
-Prioritize setting up an emergency fund to help with any near term needs.
-Learn how investing works and start investing to achieve your long-term goals.
+You'll also want to build your savings and investments.
+Prioritize setting up an emergency fund to help with any near-term needs.
+Learn how investing works and get started with achieving your long-term goals.

-Homeownership is also worth pursuing as a way to transition generational wealth.
+Homeownership is also worth pursuing as a way to build home equity and transition generational wealth.

 If there's one tool that has long been underestimated, it's knowledge transfer.
 So, pass on that racial wealth gap definition to the next generation to increase awareness.
 Financial education is something many parents leave for schools to teach their children.
 Schools, on the other hand, teach it minimally, leaving financial education to parents.

-As a result, little or no valuable financial education is taking place before school or college graduation, further widening the racial wealth gap.
+As a result of this Catch-22, little or no valuable financial education is taking place before school or college graduation, further widening the racial wealth gap.

 Kids graduate from high school and college and land their first big paychecks.
 And from there, they roll down a financial hill.
-Falling prey to seductive marketing tactics from credit card companies, pressured into buying the latest trends on social media, and ending up with zero savings to show for their hard work.
+They fall prey to seductive marketing tactics from credit card companies, are pressured into buying the latest trends on social media, and end up with zero savings to show for their hard work.

 The simple remedy?
 Educate your children.
 Have conversations in your communities.
 Parents and communities have so much to share with the next generation.
-It's not just the Warren Buffet's who are qualified to give financial advice.
+It's not just the Warren Buffets of the world who are qualified to give financial advice.

-Arguably, your life experience will teach volumes more because completely relatable.
+Arguably, your life experience will teach volumes more because it's completely relatable.

 Looking for a tangible way to be part of the solution?
-Starting today, support black-owned businesses and other minority-owned businesses.
+Starting today, support black-owned businesses and other minority-owned organizations.